yx1539946445/CA-U-Net/README.md

+### The following is an introduction to the folders
 asamseg:Storage of tool libraries
 asamseg/models：Storage of network structures
 data:Storing ASAM datasets and Stores realistic images and label images of segmentation tasks